 Sports Betting in North Carolina

-Both Cherokee casinos are approved for sports betting after a bill was signed into law in 2019.
-These casinos may book any professional or collegiate event.
+Licensed casinos may accept wagers on any professional or collegiate event other than the Olympics.
 This includes all forms of betting, including parlays, teasers, and other exotics.
 Each casino promptly constructed a sportsbook after the bill was signed into law.

 Mobile sports betting has not yet been authorized, but there is a decent change that changes in the future as neighboring states authorize online sportsbooks.
 In states that have mobile and in-person wagering, mobile betting accounts for upwards of 80% of all wagers placed.